Coordinating Circle.

 Participation and leadership

-• People are brought onto the Coordinating Circle by a recruitment process which seeks to bring together a group of people with different identities, skills and experiences, which reflect all people from the Comox Valley.
+• People are brought onto the Coordinating Circle by a recruitment process which seeks to bring together a group of people with different identities, skills and experiences.

-• When a person is selected, they serve for one year.
+• When a person is selected, they serve for a minimum of two years.

 • If a person needs a break, they can take a leave of absence.
 They will be asked if they would like to return or step down during the next recruitment process.